nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 ## Output Configuration

 Control which outputs are saved to disk.
-All outputs are optional except UTCI, which is always computed.
+All outputs are optional except UTCI, which is always saved.

 ```python
 save_tmrt = True      # Mean Radiant Temperature